kate16/criticcritic/README.md

 sample aggregated data
-input a spreadsheet of adjectives with their frequencies output a word cloud with the mot frequent words larger
+input a spreadsheet of adjectives with their frequencies output a word cloud with the most frequent words larger